-Always begin by logging in to our Moodle course site.
+Always begin by logging in to your Moodle course site.
 The course is divided into 14 modules.
-Each module contains an introduction and descriptions of the elements you will need to use on the WileyPLUS site.
-It is important to read the Module Material located in the Module Introduction carefully in order to successfully complete your work.
+Each module contains an introduction and descriptions of the elements you will use on the WileyPLUS site.
+It is important to carefully read the module lecture material in order to successfully complete your work.
 Its purpose is to give you a brief overview of the material you are about to study.
-After reading the Moodle introduction, you will utilize study resources and complete your graded assignment in WileyPLUS.
+After reading the information in Moodle, you will utilize study resources and complete your graded assignment in WileyPLUS.
 Once you complete your graded assignment on the WileyPLUS site, it is imperative that you return to Moodle and verify completion of that module's assignment.